• Home

 • Latest News

-• Keahole Solar Power Announces Appointment of Tim Wong as President
+• Keahole Solar Power, LLC Announces New President

 • Department of Hawaiian Home Lands and Keahole Solar Power partner for 5MW CSP Project